franneck94/Vscode-Python-Config/README.md

 # VSCode Python Config

-Creates config files with pre-defined settings for modern Python projects.
+Creates config files with pre-defined settings for modern Python projects in your *workspace*.

 The following files will be created in the local .vscode folder: